Paid media 101

 long answer

-A more detailed answer is, that you can use them during content planning.
+Use them for campaign planning.
 Now, that you know the main challenges of your target audience you can provide solutions to them.
 Create content (blog posts, guides, e-books, social media posts) that they find helpful, so you can build better relationships.

 Use this document when you’re thinking about product development or new service packages.

-Buyer personas are a great help when you advertise on social media.
-Most networks offer you amazingly detailed targeting options and will all info in hand you can target like a pro.
+Buyer personas are also a great help when you’re planning a paid campaign – eg. on social media.
+Most networks offer you amazingly detailed targeting options and with all info in hand you can target like a pro.

 Image source: Unsplash by Austin Distel